ChrisSantosLang/redscience/docs/source/playground.rst

 Note that for some games (e.g. *Hide and Seek*), different elements may be visible to different players (unlike with physical board games).
+A player cannot move a placed piece if the player has an identical piece in reserve, and cannot attempt to place a piece from reserves to a location that the player knows is occupied.